 Final election results

-The other four candidates all received less than 20 percent of the votes.
-Gennady Zyuganov, leader of the Communist Party, gained 17.18 percent, which is almost equal to the votes he gained in the last presidential elections in 2008.
-Mikhail Prokhorov, a Russian billionaire, obtained 7.92 percent.
-Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia acquired 6.22 percent of the ballots, a similar result to the last elections in which he was running for president as well.
-Sergei Mironov, leader of the Just Russia party, garnered 3.85 percent of the votes.
+The other seven candidates all received less than 1/8th of the votes.
+Pavel Grudinin, candidate of the Communist Party, gained 11,77 percent, which is a 6 % loss compared to the communist party’s bid in 2012.
+Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia, acquired 5,65 % of the votes, a similar result to the last elections in which he was running for president as well.
+The remaining candidates all received under 2 percent of the votes.

 Lavrov blames the West for increasing tensions in Western Balkans: is Moscow flexing its muscles in the region?